matthieugouel/gibica/CONTRIBUTING.md

 You can run the coverage with the following command :

 ```
-make tests
+make test
 ```

 ## Documentation

-The documentation of the project can be found under the directory `./doc/_build/html`.
+The documentation of the project can be found under the directory `./docs/_build/html`.

 To rebuild the configuration, you can use the following command :

 ```
-make docs
+make doc
 ```

 ## Version bumping